How do you gain the trust of your audience?

 But I was annoyed that I had to search for the link again and that the writer was so self-centered that they assumed I had downloaded, much less read the content after only one day.

-Since when do I have time to read something right away much less download it the minute the email lands in my inbox?
+Since when do you have time to read something right away much less download it the minute the email lands in your inbox?

-If I happened to have gone to their site and opted in from my phone, I was going to wait to get to my laptop before I downloaded anything since I don’t like to clutter my phone with PDFs or read them on that tiny screen.
+If I opted in from my phone, I would wait to get to my laptop before I downloaded anything.

 It could be days before I would find the link and download the freebie.